Liza of Lambeth: Plot summary

 Eventually, both Tom and Jim stop the fight, and Tom walks Liza home.
 Liza is now publicly stigmatised as a "wrong one", a fact she herself admits to Tom ("Oh, but I 'ave treated yer bad.
 I'm a regular wrong 'un, I am").
 Tom wants to marry Liza, but she tells him that "it's too lite now" because she thinks she is pregnant.
 Tom says he wouldn't mind that, but she insists on refusing.
-Meanwhile, at the Blakestones', Jim beats up his wife.
+Meanwhile, at the Blakestons' house, Jim beats his wife.
 Other residents hear them and young Polly appeals to some for help, but they choose not to interfere in other people's domestic problems ("She'll git over it; an' p'raps she deserves it, for all you know").
 When Mrs Kemp comes home and sees her daughter's injuries, all she does is offer her some alcohol (whiskey or gin).
 That evening they both get drunk.
 During the next night Liza has a miscarriage.
 Mr Hodges, who lives upstairs, fetches a doctor from the nearby hospital, who soon says he can do nothing for her.
 While her daughter is dying, Mrs Kemp has a long talk with Mrs Hodges, a midwife and sick-nurse.
 Liza's last visitor is Jim, but Liza is already in a coma.
 Mrs Kemp and Mrs Hodges are talking about the funeral arrangements when they hear Liza's death rattle and the doctor declares her dead.